w3c/csswg-drafts/explainer.md

 - Note
   - Able to use even if the heuristic spatial navigation is not supported.
   - Override the heuristic spatial navigation if it is supported.
+- Issues
+  - Why CSS properties instead of HTML attributes (like `tabindex` as a DOM attribute)?
+  - How can the feature be made to be composable?
+    - E.g. in a world of custom elements and frameworks like polymer, how can you reason about spatial navigation without having global knowledge of the whole page?
+    - E.g. could we instead make the properties define local spatial navigation (e.g. between components) while allowing components to determine navigation behavior inside of themselves?

 ### Proposal
 The following properties are proposed to provide ways for customization of the spatial navigation.